khanhtrue253/data-management-RSM/thesis-Master/README.md

 The Master thesis is an project conducted independently or with the supervision of a company, in order to find solutions for a business analytics challenge.

-My thesis worked on the online assortment optimization on a two-sided platform - a common design for e-commerce platform connecting users/consumers with suppliers who provides service (e.g Fiverr, freelance work platforms, etc.) The platform is characterized by preferences coming from both sides of platform, and the platform needs to maximize outcome by selecting an appropriate assortment (first/second/third/N page results) to show to the side of customers.
+My thesis worked on the online assortment optimization on a two-sided platform - a common design for e-commerce platform connecting users/consumers with suppliers who provides service (e.g Fiverr, freelance work platforms, etc.) The platform is characterized by preferences coming from both sides of platform, and the platform needs to maximize outcome by selecting an appropriate assortment (first/second/third/N page results) to show to the side of customers. i
+After training the algorithm and perform testing on a simulation, it is shown that my algorithm can increase the outcome in revenue by ~0.5-0.9%, compared to manual ranking formula.
+It also does a slightly better job in matching potential students and retaining them with suitable tutors for longer amount of time.

 ## Highlights